-1. A comprehensive market study of the housing needs of low-income individuals in the area to be served by the project.
+- 1. Required Application Fee.
+Refer to Section IX.A.
+This fee is non-refundable. - 2.
+A comprehensive market study of the housing needs of low-income individuals in the area to be served by the project.
 The market study must have been completed within six months of submission by a market analyst who is a disinterested party, has experience with multifamily rental housing and is approved by SDHDA.
 A South Dakota licensed appraiser who is currently MAI certified and meets the above criteria may also complete the market study.
 The minimum includable items to be addressed in the market study are listed in Exhibit 2.
 (A market study is not required for an application for additional tax credits)